ADHD and Appetite: Tips for Kids | Diet for ADHD | The Nourished Child

 In this article, you will learn:

-His mom told me he was particular about what he wanted to eat, gravitating toward quick energy, low nutrient foods like crackers and sweets.
+Tyler was particular about what he wanted to eat, gravitating toward quick energy, low nutrient foods like crackers, and simple carbohydrates like sugary foods.

 Does ADHD Cause Loss of Appetite?

-The condition of ADHD itself does not cause loss of appetite.
-However, the medical management of it may alter appetite.
+One of the ADHD symptoms commonly seen in children is a lack of appetite, especially during the day, causing irregular meals.
+The condition of ADHD itself does not cause a loss of appetite.
+However, the medical management of it may alter appetite, specifically reducing hunger cues.

 For a school age child, a combination of medication and behavior training may be most optimal.